HeroxXd/Herox-BeastxScrap/README.md

 - Send `pip install telethon`
 - then send `setup.py`
 - After all installation Send `main.py`
-- 1st you need to upgrade your code so send `13` After upgrade
+- 1st you need to update your code so send `13` After update
 - Then you can choose `scrap member , Add account , scam tag , report a user , profile pic change ... so many feature`